rust-lang/book/src/ch03-05-control-flow.md

 condition was false
 ```

-It’s also worth noting that the condition here *must* be a `bool`.
-To see what
+It’s also worth noting that the condition in this code *must* be a `bool`.
+To
-happens if the condition isn’t a `bool`, try running this code:
+see what happens if the condition isn’t a `bool`, try running the following
+code:

 Filename: src/main.rs